 An unusually low amp reading would indicate excessive resistance in the circuit or device, while an unusually high amp reading would indicate low resistance or a short circuit.

-If you don't know the current draw of a light, sound system or other accessory, but it has a watt rating, you can do some match to calculate the amp load.
-Divide the Watt rating by the system voltage (12 volts) to determine how much current the device will draw on the electrical system.
+If you don't know the current draw of an electrical component or accessory, but it has a watt rating, you can do some simple math to calculate the amp load.
+Divide the Watt rating by the system voltage.
+Use 12.8 volts if the key is off and the circuit is pulling current directly from the battery, or use 13.8 volts if the engine is running and the current is coming from the alternator.
+Dividing watts by voltage will tell you how much current the device will draw on the electrical system.

 Many high power aftermarket accessories such as offroad lighting or high wattage sound systems may require replacing the stock alternator with a high output alternator and/or adding a second backup battery to provide extra power as needed.